 Samuel’s body was returned to Ilkeston on the same day as his death.
 On the following Sunday a funeral service was held at South Street Wesleyan Chapel which, as the Pioneer reported, was ‘crowded to excess’, with a congregation of over 1000 and with hundreds of people waiting outside.
 The funeral procession then proceeded to Stanton Road Cemetery for the burial which was witnessed by about 4000 people. (the Pioneer’s estimate).

 5 … “Joseph, the youngest son had the grocery and drapery business in Bath Street.
-(He) married Miss Jane Attenborough, sister of the late Isaac Attenborough, landlord of the Sir John Warren Inn”.
+He married Miss Jane Attenborough, sister of the late Isaac Attenborough, landlord of the Sir John Warren Inn”.

 We will meet Joseph very shortly in Bath Street.

-6… “The daughter married Mr. Macdonald.
+6… “The Carrier’s daughter married Mr. Macdonald.
 She died in early life leaving one son, Henry Macdonald, familiarly called Henry Mac.
 He married Ellen, the eldest daughter of the late Thomas Hives, for many years landlord of the Rutland Hotel.
 Henry Mac died in the seventies, leaving a wife and two daughters.”

 Henry MacDonald had a partnership with H. Carrier & Son but this was dissolved in 1865 when he was leaving the country.
 (See the Rutland Arms).